Wedgwood Rock: 20th century and later

 By the early 20th century, the rock was known as Big Rock.
 With the Miller family's permission, members of Seattle's Mountaineers Club practiced their rock climbing techniques there.
 Edmond S. Meany, president of Mountaineers and a professor at the nearby University of Washington brought his students to the rock to learn about glacial movement and land forms.
 Later, Boy Scouts also learned to climb there, taught by German-born climber and scout leader Wolf Bauer.
 REI founder Lloyd Anderson taught Mountaineers and Boy Scouts at the rock.
 Among the prominent climbers whose training started at Big Rock were German-born Fred Beckey and Jim Whittaker, who became the first American to reach the top of Mount Everest.

 Mary Miller's son Winlock Miller, a member of the U.W.
 Board of Regents and a promoter of Mount Rainier National Park, kept the land around the rock undeveloped into the 1940s.
 He sold in the 1940s to developer Albert Balch, who promised Miller that the area immediately around the rock would be preserved as a park, but failed to keep the promise.
 In 1946, a citizens group tried and failed to convince the Seattle City Council to preserve the area as a park against landowner Balch's wishes.

 Although surrounded by houses, the rock remained a destination for picnickers, university students, climbers, and, in the 1960s, hippies.
-In reaction to the last and their perceived drug use, the Seattle City Council passed an ordinance in 1970 making it a crime to climb the rock, punishable by a fine up to $100.
+In reaction to the hippies and their perceived drug use, the Seattle City Council passed an ordinance in 1970 making it a crime to climb the rock, punishable by a fine up to $100.